daisyliu0225/Software_HW2_React/assignment2/README.md

 Log out
 -

    - Simply click on the Log Out button located on the right top.
 The app will then alert bye.
-The user is loggout successfully.
+The user is logged out successfully.
    - ![log out button](readme/functions/logOut_btn.png)
    - ![alert](readme/functions/logout_alert.png)